omarespejel/monero-starknet-atomic-swap/README.md

    - Finalizes simplified Monero signature using revealed `t`
    - Broadcasts transaction (demo implementation, not production wallet)

-**⚠️ Important**: The Monero integration is a **minimal adaptor-signature demo**, not a production wallet integration.
+**Important**: The Monero integration is a **minimal adaptor-signature demo**, not a production wallet integration.
 It does not implement full CLSAG, key image handling, change outputs, or multi-output transactions.
 This is a proof-of-concept demonstration, not a drop-in module for production wallets.

 ## Quick Start